 Then when good times return, you know how to truly celebrate and show appreciation for the positive aspects of life.
 Go ahead and harden your reserves and soften your heart!

 Stop hating yourself and dwell in love instead

 Hey, I know it’s not easy to be positive all the time.
 In fact, it’s impossible.
 But hating yourself will never solve anything, and it will drag you down more and more until you have become hopeless and bitter.

 Be real with yourself, be honest, and most of all, love yourself.
-This is what will help you understand the truth of who you are and eventually get rid of thoughts like, I hate myself.
+This is what will help you understand the truth of who you are and eventually get rid of self-hate.

 You are a beautiful individual!

 - How to Deal with Difficult People, According to Psychologists - October 24, 2020

 - 8 Intriguing Traits of the ISTP Personality Type: Is This You? - October 16, 2020

 - 7 Dystopian Books about Pandemics That Are Scarily Relatable - October 11, 2020

 Copyright © 2012-2020 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.